 \textbf{Non-Markovian correction factor $\xi_{\text{noMar}}$:} From Kappler \textit{et. al.} \cite{Kappler_2019} and Lavacchi \textit{et. al.} \cite{Lavacchi_2020}, we describe multi-exponential memory dependent barrier crossing times as a sum of contributions from $M$ over-damped contributions $ \lbrace\tau^{i}_{\rm{OD}} \rbrace$, and $M$ energy-diffusion contributions $ \lbrace\tau^{i}_{\rm{ED}} \rbrace$, where $i=1,2,...,M$.
 The individual contributions are defined as follows.
-For the over-damped contributions, we have: \\ and for the energy-diffusion contributions:
+For the over-damped contributions, we have \\ and for the energy-diffusion contributions

 Here, $\beta = 1/k_{\rm{B}}T$.
-We combine Eqs.~\ref{OD} and \ref{ED} such that the predicted mean passage times are given by:
+We combine Eqs.~\ref{OD} and \ref{ED} such that the predicted mean passage times are given by

 $ \lbrace \gamma_i \rbrace$ and $ \lbrace \tau_i \rbrace$ are the sets of $M$ amplitudes and time-scales that appear in Eqs.~\ref{OD} and \ref{ED}.
-The total friction $\gamma$ that appears in Eqs.~\ref{OD} and \ref{ED} is account for since $\gamma=\sum_{i=1}^M\gamma_i$.
-The over-damped, Markovian limit is achieved by letting all memory time-scales and inertial times equal to 0.
-The limit is therefore given by:
+The total friction $\gamma$ that appears in Eqs.~\ref{OD} and \ref{ED} is accounted for since $\gamma=\sum_{i=1}^M\gamma_i$.
+The overdamped Markovian limit is achieved by setting all memory time scales and inertial times equal to 0 and is given by

 leading to the non-Markovian correction factor $\xi_{\text{noMar}}$ and the non-Markovian barrier crossing time $\tau_{\rm{MFP}}^{\rm{noMar}}$, as given by Eq.~\ref{xi_main} and Eq.~\ref{tau_noMar}, respectively.